 Humans are somewhat like this, too- when you see something out of the corner of your eye, you can’t help but turn your head to see what it is, whether it’s just a person walking by or a leaf blowing across your path.

-Leopard geckos may look out of curiosity, but these little guys are mostly there to look out for well-being and the chance to get something to eat, or even find an “escape route” if they have to flee from the dangers of a predatory creature.
+Leopard geckos may look out of curiosity, but these little guys are mostly there to look out for their well-being and the chance to get something to eat, or even find an “escape route” if they have to flee from the dangers of a predatory creature.

 My Gecko NEVER Stares!
 Is Something Wrong?